Bar Chart Widget

 Input Format

 You can use the Bar Chart widget to visualize results of the groupBy() and top() functions.
-Unlike a Pie Chart , a bar chart can be used to show multiple aggregates results.
-If you provide several aggregate functions to the function argument of groupBy() it will display one result per function.
+Unlike the Pie Chart, a bar chart can be used to show multiple aggregate results.
+If you provide several aggregate functions to the function argument of groupBy(), the chart will display one result per function.

 ini